 While many patients require less than one gram per day, it is entirely dependent on each patient, and the number and severity of health challenges they hope to address.
-Medical Documents for 2-3 grams a day are not uncommon and some may even be allotted more.
+Allotments of 2-3 grams a day are not uncommon and some may even receive more.

 How do I use medical cannabis?
 Does it have to be smoked?

 - Medical cannabis is generally consumed in two ways inhalation and ingestion.
 It’s important to know that you do not have to smoke cannabis to enjoy the medicinal benefits.
 In fact, smoking is the least healthy method of intake and not recommended by Harvest Medicine. .

 - Vapourize cannabis at different temperatures using a vapourizer so that you are not burning the cannabis, just heating it.

 - You can use oils that are a blend of cannabis oil extracted from the plant and other neutral tasting food-grade oil.
 It can be placed under your tongue with the dropper, placed on a food item in the same measured way, or mixed with food.

 - With proper storage cannabis can last a long time, however, potency may decrease over time.

 - If stored properly (cool, dark location, sealed container), it will last until the best before date shown on the LP’s package.